microsoft/TypeScript/.github/ISSUE_TEMPLATE/Bug_report.md

 <!-- 🚨 STOP 🚨 𝗦𝗧𝗢𝗣 🚨 𝑺𝑻𝑶𝑷 🚨

 Half of all issues filed here are duplicates, answered in the FAQ, or not appropriate for the bug tracker.
-Even if you think you've found a *bug*, please read the FAQ first, especially the Common "Bugs" That Aren't Bugs" section!
+Even if you think you've found a *bug*, please read the FAQ first, especially the Common "Bugs" That Aren't Bugs section!

 Please help us by doing the following steps before logging an issue:
   * Search: https://github.com/Microsoft/TypeScript/search?type=Issues